Giants vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The San Diego Padres and San Francisco Giants will play on Monday at Oracle Park, at 9:45 PM ET, with Juan Soto and Thairo Estrada among those expected to produce at the plate.
+Joc Pederson and the San Francisco Giants are ready for a matchup with Fernando Tatis Jr. and the San Diego Padres on Tuesday at 9:45 PM ET.

-The Padres are favored in this one, at -120, while the underdog Giants have +100 odds to play spoiler.
-An 8.5-run total is listed in this contest.
+The Padres are favored in this one, at -115, while the underdog Giants have -105 odds to upset.
+An 8.5-run total has been listed in this matchup.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.